Skip to main content

 How are applications assessed?

-When preparing the application, applicants should bear in mind that the assessment committee may not be familiar with the applicant, the organisation or the field of activity.
+When preparing the application, applicants should keep in mind that the assessment committee may not be familiar with the applicant, the organisation or the field of activity.
 As the Board's recommendation will be primarily based on the information provided in the application form, this document should be clear, accurate, comprehensive and focused.

 What can grant money be used for?